Choo Sung-ho

-Choo Sung-ho (추성호; born 26 August 1987) is a South Korean football player, who currently played for Korea National League club Gimhae City FC as a defender.
+Choo Sung-ho (born 26 August 1987) is a South Korean football player, who currently played for Korea National League club Gimhae City FC as a defender.
 He formerly played for K-League side Busan I'Park.

 Club career

 Choo joined Busan I'Park as a draft pick from Dong-A University for the 2010 K-League season.
 Choo scored the first goal of his professional career in his debut match for his new club, a league match against Jeonbuk Motors on 31 July 2010.